Genetic Counseling Certification and Continuing Education Requirements

 NSGC is an authorized provider of Category 1 and Category 2 Continuing Education Units (CEUs) which are accepted by the ABGC for purposes of Genetic Counselor recertification.

 - Category 2 CEUs are available for individuals that attend educational programs which have been approved to offer continuing education by organizations other than NSGC.
-Even though these programs are primarily targeted to other healthcare providers, their content may be considered to be relevant to a genetic counselor’s continuing education.
 Genetic counselors may submit Category 2 CEU applications for these programs up to 90 days after the program is completed.
-Up to 40% of credits required for ABGC recertification can be Category 2.

 - Professional Activity Credits (PACs) - Activities that are not approved for Category 1 or 2 CEUs may be eligible for Professional Activity Credits (PACs).
-PAC credits are awarded for participation in a variety of professional activities determined by ABGC to promote educational development.
 NSGC does not administer PAC credit to genetic counselors.
 Interested in learning more about what may qualify as a PAC?
 View a listing of approved PAC activities on the ABGC website today.

 More information about ABGC Recertification, CEU Requirements and PACs can be found on ABGC's Recertification Factsheet.